-Show off your artistic side -- Instagram has easy-to-use controls that let you touch up your photos and videos to give them a unique look.
+Show off your artistic side – The app has easy-to-use controls that let you touch up your photos and videos to give them a unique look.
 Choose from over 20 pre-set filters, or if you're posting a photo, make even more custom adjustments to it!

-Share with whomever you want to -- Instagram lets you share photos and videos that you create on, or import from, your mobile device.
+Share with whoever you want to – Instagram lets you share photos and videos that you create on, or import from, your mobile device.
 You can post them on other social networks, share them with people who follow your activity on Instagram, or send them privately to only a few specific people.

-Freedom comes with a price -- Since Instagram doesn't charge you any money to use their service, they will show you targeted advertisements that are based on how you use the application.
+Freedom comes with a price – Since the company doesn't charge you any money to use their service, they will show you targeted advertisements that are based on how you use the application.
 Be aware of this, and ignore them as best as you can.

-Downloads denied -- Although Instagram allows you to share your photos and videos in many different places, one thing it does not allow you to do is save photos and videos onto your desktop computer (in order to have a backup of them).
-Fortunately, savvy Instagram users have found ways to bypass this restriction; we'll show one of these ways in our How to Download Instagram Photos tutorial.
+Downloads denied – Although Instagram allows you to share your photos and videos in many different places, one thing it does not allow you to do is save photos and videos onto your desktop computer (in order to have a backup of them).
+Fortunately, savvy users have found ways to bypass this restriction; we'll show one of these ways in our tutorial on how to download photos from Instagram.

 Despite being a simple photo-and-video-sharing service at heart, Instagram strikes a good balance between being flexible and being easy-to-use.
 The main draw is that it's free to use however you want.
 You can use it as a very basic photo and video editing program with simple controls.
 You can use it as a home base for sharing your photos and videos over your other social network connections.
 Or, you can use it as its own social network, discussing and keeping up with people, organizations, and brands that you know and love.